Back to Library

 27

-Act done in good faith for benefit of child or person with mental illness, by or by consent of guardian.
+Act done in good faith for benefit of child or person of unsound mind, by or by consent of guardian

 28